 The first thing I did was to see who is the registrant for the domain Bitclubnetwrok.com.
-Not surprisingly the domain is under private registration which is the first red flag.
+However, the domain is under private registration which is a red flag in my opinion.

 When I continued my search and went to the “About” page of the company I couldn’t find any real identities that run the site.
 The only thing that’s stated is:

 BitClub is not owned by any single person or entity, we are a team of experts, entrepreneurs, professionals, network marketers, and programming geeks who have all come to together to launch a very simple business around a very complex industry.